-Now for all of you who follow me and see my posts, I’m a massive cat lover; since I was a little girl, all I ever wanted was to have a cat.
+Now for all of you who follow me and see my posts, I’m a massive cat lover; since I was a little girl, I have only wanted to have a cat.

 The artist who made this beautiful sculpture, Matthew Pandolfino, has created pieces in various forms, such as welding, painting, and sculpting.

-He is well known across the island for the way he creates his pieces; whereas some artists buy the products that they use for their pieces, Pandolfino only ever uses items that have been thrown away or from a scrapyard.
+He is well known across the island for how he creates his pieces; whereas some artists buy the products they use for their pieces, Pandolfino only uses items that have been thrown away or from a scrapyard.